mgpacifique/alu-higher_level_programming/python-more_data_structures/README.md

 - `5-number_keys.py` - Function that returns the number of keys in a dictionary
 - `6-print_sorted_dictionary.py` - Function that prints a dictionary by ordered keys
 - `7-update_dictionary.py` - Function that replaces or adds key/value in a dictionary
+- `8-simple_delete.py` - Function that deletes a key in a dictionary

 ## Author
 ALU Higher Level Programming Student